Persian Cat Personality, Energy, and Social Traits

 Emotional Sensitivity and Stress Tolerance

-Persian cats are emotionally sensitive and can be affected by changes in their environment.
+Persian cats are emotionally sensitive and thrive on consistency.

 • Loud noises